 After a quick click-in on a talus launch pad, we smothered the bulge with swishing spindrift.
 It was that perfect angle that makes skiing like flying.
 A small hop sends you soaring, but with snow so sheer, skis so fine, and technique so tuned, you always recover ready to float again.

 I’d like to say we arrived back at camp to burbling java and bacon fresh from the skillet.
 But we did not.
-My wife and son were fishing, and to tell you the truth seeing them doing that was better than the best victuals.
+My wife and son were out exploring around the lake, and to tell you the truth seeing them doing that was better than the best victuals.

 Bob mentioned that such a perfect day would cap his season, and he was hanging up his skis.
 I think I’m following his lead — but ask me this fall.
 Colorado has plenty of summer skiing, and it wouldn’t take much to roust me.
 After all, we might have another perfect day.
 They happen.